BYLAWS OF THE DUPAGE COUNTY BAR ASSOCIATION

 C. Place: Meetings shall be held at such place as the President may direct, but, unless approved by the Board of Directors, all Annual Meetings shall be held in DuPage County, Illinois.

 D. Notice: Notice stating the time and place of meetings shall be delivered by mail or by e-mail to the Members of record entitled to vote not less than five (5) nor more than sixty (60) days before the date of the meeting, or in the case of a removal of one or more Directors not less than twenty (20) nor more than sixty (60) days before the date of the meeting.
+Unless notice is otherwise provided for the Annual Meeting, notice of the location, date and time for the Installation of Officers and Directors shall be deemed notice for the Annual Meeting.

 E. Quorum: Forty (40) Members entitled to vote shall constitute a quorum for the transaction of business at any meeting.